 Giving cash or non-cash goods may be top-of-mind, but cash isn’t necessarily the most effective way to donate – for either the charity or the donor.
 Cash gifts to charity appear on schedule A of the tax return, which is where itemized deductions are listed.
 So if a taxpayer doesn’t itemize their deductions, they won’t receive a tax deduction their donation.

-This amount increases for married couples over age 65 by $1,350 per taxpayer or $1,700 for unmarried individuals.
-Using a 50-year-old married couple as an example, the pair needs itemized deductions in excess of $25,100 in 2021 or they would be better off claiming the standard deduction.
+Using a 50-year-old married couple as an example, the pair needs itemized deductions greater than $25,900 in 2022 or they would be better off claiming the standard deduction.

 The most common itemized deductions include: